shadyrispy/irminsul/docs/src/02-quickstart.md

 - To a file by clicking on the download icon.

 Which data gets exported can be controlled by clicking on the settings icon.

+## Command line options

+Irminsul also supports a couple of command line flags when launching from a terminal:

+- `--capture-backend <pktmon|pcap>` (or `-b`): on Windows you can choose between the `pktmon` backend (default) and the cross-platform `pcap` backend.
+On other platforms only `pcap` is available.
+- `--no-admin`: skip the automatic elevation prompt if you prefer to launch without requesting administrator rights.